orlamadden/personafy/README.md

 - HTML - page structure and content
 - CSS - custom styling
-- JQuery - for print functionality
+- JQuery - for minor DOM manipulation tasks
 - Python3 - backend processing and application logic
 - Bootstrap framework - used as the core structuring layout for the application which ensures mobile-first design
 - Git - used for version control
 - Github - used for remote version control storage
 - Flask framework - template language written in Python, contains Jinja2 and Werkzeug
-- Heroku - used to host the app
+- Heroku - used to host the deployed application
 - MongoDB Atlas - used to store the project's database information

 ## Information Architecture